EmmanuelBeziat/php-rest-json/README.md

 # php-rest-json

-Please not that this tool is just an example, you should edit the files (views, route, etc.) to match your needs.
+Please note that this tool is just an example of usecase, you should edit the files (views, route, etc.) to match your needs.

 It’s still lacking an authentication module and CORS advanced management.
+I strongly discourage to use it in production.

 ## Setup